analia-mok/HeadlessCompany/readme.md

 # Project Setup

-This project was configured primarily for Homestead.
+This project was configured primarily for Homestead, so you wil have to generate your own `Homstead.yaml` file.
 If you would like to use Homestead, simply ensure that you have Vagrant and its dependencies installed.
 If you are on Windows, add the following line to your hosts (C:\Windows\System32\drivers\etc) files.

 ```
 127.0.0.1   headlesscompany.local
 ```

+Replace the IP address with the IP found in your Homestead.yaml file.

 Next, from the root of this project, run `composer install` followed by a `npm install`